salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/10-error-handling.md

 ### Q3: What happens if you don't catch an error?

 **Answer:**

+**Unhandled Errors** - Uncaught errors crash programs; uncaught promise rejections can be caught with global handlers.

 ```javascript
 // Uncaught error crashes the program
 function riskyOperation() {